-Modeled after the greatest German clipper ship, the historic 1902 Preussen, the 439-foot, 227-passenger Royal Clipper is the largest true sailing ship in the world.
+Modeled after the greatest German clipper ship, the historic 1902 Preussen, the 439-foot, 227-passenger Royal Clipper is one of the largest true sailing ships in the world.

-She flaunts 56,000 square feet of sails – 42 sails in all – and is under sail whenever possible (not engine power).
+Flaunting 56,000 square feet of sails – 42 sails in all – the Royal Clipper is under sail whenever possible (not engine power).

 Royal Clipper ship

-Rummaging through old pics, we found these Royal Clipper photos taken on our trusty film camera, before digital cameras became mainstream.
+Rummaging through old pics, we found these Royal Clipper photos – taken on our trusty film camera!

 The Royal Clipper has two smaller and older sister ships, Star Clipper and Star Flyer.

 For Mikael Krafft, the 70-something Swedish entrepreneur who owns Star Clippers, these ships are the product of a lifelong dream to recreate and build real clipper ships that sail the world.
 (The word “clipper” comes from the phrase “to go at a good clip”.)